XRPLF/clio/src/migration/README.md

     ./clio_server --migrate ExampleMigrator  ~/config/migrator.json

 Migration will run if the migrator has not been migrated.
 The migrator will be marked as migrated after the migration is completed.
-User can not re-run the migration for the same migrator.

-### To rollback a migration:

-    ./clio_server --migrate_rollback ExampleMigrator  ~/config/migrator.json

-> **Note** Some migrators are **not** reversible, the rollback command will only reset the migration status.
-User can re-run the migration command after rollback.

 ## How to write a migrator

 > **Note** If you'd like to add new index table in Clio and old historical data needs to be migrated into new table, you'd need to write a migrator.

-A migrator either satisfies the `MigratorSpec`(Spec.hpp) concept or `RollbackableMigratorSpec`(Spec.hpp) concept.
+A migrator satisfies the `MigratorSpec`(impl/Spec.hpp) concept.

 It contains:

 -  A `name` which will be used to identify the migrator.
 User will refer this migrator in command-line tool by this name.
-The name needs to be different with other migrators, otherwise a compiler error will be raised.
+The name needs to be different with other migrators, otherwise a compilation error will be raised.

+-  A `description` which is the detail information of the migrator.

 - A static function `runMigration`, it will be called when user run `--migrate name`.
 It accepts two parameters: backend, which provides the DB operations interface, and cfg, which provides migration-related configuration.
 Each migrator can have its own configuration under `.migration` session.

 - A type name alias `Backend` which specifies the backend type it supports.

 > **Note** Each migrator is designed to work with a specific database.

-- If a migrator supports rollback, it can implement static function `runRollback`, which will be called when user call `--migrate_rollback name`.

 - Register your migrator in MigrationManager.
 Currently we only support Cassandra/ScyllaDB.
 Migrator needs to be registered in `CassandraSupportedMigrators`.